Relating nets and factorization algebras of observables: free field theories: Constructing the pAQFT model for a free field theory

 \subsection{Constructing the dg models}

-In this section we spell out the construction of the dg model of a free field theory.
-This is mainly a review of \cite{FR3}, but with more detail and recast in the notation that complies with the CG framework.
+In this section we spell out the construction of a semistrict dg model of a free field theory.
+This is mainly a review of \cite{FR3}, but with more detail and recast in notation compatible with the CG framework.
+The goal is to provide a kind of Koszul resolution of the algebra of functions on the space of solutions to the equations of motion.
+We need to pin down some functional analytic choices, along with the homological algebra, before we articulate the central construction, given in Definition~\ref{df:regclassobs}.